 On April 12th Fox News reported on the comments Home Depot co-founder Ken Langone made regarding President Biden and inflation rates.
 In just one day since the article’s publication it had received over 53.9k engagements, and in the following 19 hours it was predicted to reach 155.2k.
 The above graph shows public engagement levels to this story from the minute it was published, so you can see firsthand how fast news is spreading and how much attention it’s likely to receive.

 Prediction is key for brands who need to be able to get ahead of a potential crisis situation, or to keep a watchful eye on a story like this one.
+Now that we covered prediction, we’ll show you how to benchmark your brand’s performance by using Combined Timelines.

 If you’d like to learn more about NewsWhip Spike and Prediction, request a demo here to get started.